-- . price,

 - . reliability and quality of service,

 - . responsiveness to customer needs,

 - . safety concerns,

 - . long-standing customer relationships,

 - . the inconvenience of switching tanks and suppliers, and

 - . the lack of growth in the industry.

 We can make no assurances that we will be able to compete successfully on the basis of these factors.
 If a competitor attempts to increase market share by reducing prices, we may lose customers, which would reduce our revenues.
-Competition from alternative energy sources may cause us to lose customers, thereby reducing our revenues.